Olaxan/dual-deserts/report.md

 ### Uniform Chunks
 Voxel terrain is typically divided into logical chunks.
-These are then streamed in and out depending on the position of the player.
+These are then streamed in and out depending on the position of the player, offsetting the generation function with the world position of the chunk.
-The size of a chunk depends on a few factors.
+The size of a chunk depends on a few factors:
 A large chunk is more efficient to render, but requires more time to re-mesh when it has been modified.
 Most engines land somewhere between 32 and 64 voxels per chunk.